 Dangerous Habit #7

 You find yourself unable to debug a feature you developed.
 Red flags include excessive copy & paste, spotty domain knowledge, and an inability to explain why something is working.

 Solution: Fully understand what you’re developing and how to debug it.

 You’re unsure how your changes affect the rest of the platform.

 Solution: All changes have a ripple effect.
 If you’re unsure of how your changes affect the broader system, you need to develop slower.
 Take your time and take an inventory of side-effects.
 Ask someone if you’re unsure.
 Maybe your changes don’t affect anything, and that’s wonderful, but you’ve got to be sure.

 You write unreadable code.
 Red flags include single character variable names, long lines, long files, and your inability to understand what you did six months ago.

 Solution: Code is communication.
 Isn’t it annoying when someone mumbles something to you?
 Optimize for readability, clarity, simplicity, etc.

 You don’t properly monitor and verify your changes in production.

-Solution: Do not deploy and take off to an Internet-free beach.
+Solution: Don’t hit the Merge Button and take off to a beach.
 Take responsibility for your code, make sure it safely makes it through the pipeline, and monitor it in production.
 Be a good citizen!